-This page will give you information about a total hip replacement.
+This page will give you information about a total hip replacement at New Victoria Hospital.
 If you have any questions, you should ask your GP or other relevant health professional.

 What is arthritis?

 Arthritis is a group of conditions that cause damage to one or more joints.

 The most common type of arthritis is osteoarthritis, where there is gradual wear and tear of a joint.
 Some other types of arthritis are associated with inflammation of the joints.

 Arthritis eventually wears away the normal cartilage covering the surface of the joint and the bone underneath becomes damaged.
 This causes pain and stiffness in the joint.